TeachBooks/.github/profile/README.md

 We're still learning how to organise this, so feel free to help us!
 Contact Robert Lanzafame or Tom van Woudenberg via TeachBooks@tudelft.nl for additional information.

-## Do you want to contribute!
+## Do you want to contribute?!
 Awesome!
-To kickstart our collaboration, we've created an overview of the stuff we have here:
+To kickstart our collaboration, we've created an overview of the stuff we have:
 - https://teachbooks.tudelft.nl/, our website, which gives an overview of what we've to offer.
 Its raw HTML source files are actually on GitLab: https://gitlab.tudelft.nl/interactivetextbooks-citg/homepage
 - https://jupyterbook.org/, the system we're using for our books.
 It takes .md and .ipynb files and converts them into an online book (at the moment using Sphinx, another packages)
 - https://teachbooks.tudelft.nl/jupyter-book-manual, our manual, which explains how to do collaborative book-editing for eduactional purposes, our tooling, some examples and some editing tools.